 Users will be notified the day before a scheduled outage.
 If you find that a scheduled downtime will be disruptive to your work, please contact firstname.lastname@example.org with as much lead time as possible and we will try to accommodate your needs.

-Your storage allocation is intimately tied to your associated grant.
+Your storage allocation, or quota. is tied to your associated grant.
 Each file you create while using your grant is assigned to that grant.
 Every one of your files must be assigned to one of your active grants.

-When you apply for a storage allocation, as part of your XSEDE grant application process, you request an amount of Data Supercell space.
-This amount must cover not only new files you might create while using your grant, but also existing files on your grant,if you are applying for a Renewal, or existing files you intend to move from another grant.
+Your quota must cover not only new files you create while using your grant, but also existing files on your grant, if you are applying for a Renewal grant, or existing files you intend to move from another grant.
 Thus, the time when you apply for a new storage allocation is a good time to remove unneeded Data Supercell files.

-There are two major issues you confront in managing your Data Supercell allocation, First, you must keep your Data Supercell storage usage under your quota for each grant.
+If you are an XSEDE user of the Data Supercell, you must keep your Data Supercell storage usage under your quota for each grant.
 Otherwise you are in jeopardy of having your write access to the Data Supercell turned off.
-If you want to increase your storage quota you can apply to increase your quota by asking for a Data Supercell Supplement through the POPS system accessible through the XSEDE Portal.
-To request a Data Supercell Supplement go to the Submission Home page in POPS and follow the link for a Supplemental action.
-You can contact the PSC at firstname.lastname@example.org if you want to make other arrangements to get extra space.
+If you want to increase your storage quota you can apply to increase your quota by asking for a Data Supercell Supplement through the XSEDE Portal.
+To request a Data Supercell Supplement go to the Submission Home page and follow the link for a Supplemental action.
+You can contact the PSC at email@example.com if you want to make other arrangements to get extra space.
 You can, of course, also delete unneeded files or move them to another location to stay under your quota.

 There are several tools you can use to monitor your Data Supercell storage usage.
 The xbanner command, which is available on PSC production systems, shows your Data Supercell quota and also the total Data Supercell usage across all users on your grant.
 The Grant Management System also shows your Data Supercell quota and total Data Supercell usage across all users on your grant.
 However, even though quotas are grant quotas and not individual quotas, if you are the PI, co-PI or a user who has been designated by the grant's PI to see account information, you can use the Grant Management System to see Data Supercell usage for each individual user on a grant, as well as the total usage by all users on a grant.
 Other users can only see their individual usage and the total usage across the grant.
 Both of these tools will show quotas and usage for all your active grants.